-The importance of Fundamental Principle No. 2 is that the continuation of emissions reductions will fail in achieving reductions of the lowest hourly average O3 concentrations.
-Emission reductions will achieve the shifting of the higher hourly average O3 concentrations toward the mid-level values.
-However, rather than emission reductions causing the mid-level hourly values to shift downward toward the lower values, the lower hourly average concentrations will shift upwards toward the mid-level values, with the result that a Gaussianlike (i.e., bell shaped) distribution of hourly average concentrations may occur depending upon the amount of emission reductions and the influence of the remaining anthropogenic contributions to ambient O3 levels.
-This phenomenon will be discussed in my comments on the draft PA in the coming weeks.
-The distribution of background O3 hourly average concentrations will determine for each site the range of hourly average concentration values.
-The shape of the distribution of O3 hourly average concentrations may appear to be Gaussian-like with only the amplitude varying at each site.
-Thus, daily maximum hourly averaged O3 concentrations will remain well above 0 ppb even if all anthropogenic emissions were eliminated everywhere.
-Because we never will be able to reduce all anthropogenic emissions (either in the US or outside of the US), we can explore how O3 distributions of hourly average concentrations have changed as emissions have been reduced.
+The importance of Fundamental Principle No. 2 is that the continuation of emissions reductions will fail in achieving reductions of the lowest hourly average O_3 concentrations.
+Emission reductions will achieve the shifting of the higher hourly average O_3 concentrations toward the mid-level values.
+However, rather than emission reductions causing the mid-level hourly values to shift downward toward the very lowest values, the lower hourly average concentrations will shift upwards toward the mid-level values, with the result that a Gaussian-like (i.e., bell shaped) distribution of hourly average concentrations may occur depending upon the amount of emission reductions and the influence of the remaining anthropogenic contributions to ambient O_3 levels.
+This phenomenon is discussed in later sections.

+distribution of background O_3 hourly average concentrations will determine for each site the range of hourly average concentration values in the limit as emissions are reduced.
+The shape of the distribution of O_3 hourly average concentrations may appear to be Gaussian-like with only the amplitude varying at each site.
+Thus, daily maximum hourly averaged O_3 concentrations will remain well above 0 ppb even if all anthropogenic emissions were eliminated everywhere.
+Because we never will be able to reduce all anthropogenic emissions (either in the US or outside of the US), we can explore how actual O_3 distributions of hourly average concentrations have changed as emissions have been reduced.
 Models, as well as empirical data, provide us insight about the behavior of these changes.

-3.1 Patterns of the Shifting of Hourly Average Concentrations as Emissions are Reduced
+3.1 Patterns of Shifting of Hourly Average Concentrations as Emissions are Reduced